pranavhajare/JavaScript-Form-Validation/README.md

 Checks if the password and password confirmation fields match, ensuring users enter the same password twice for confirmation.

+## Contributions
+Contributions are welcome!
+If you have ideas for improvements or new features, please open an issue or create a pull request.

 ### 5. Length Validation

 Validates the minimum and maximum length of every input field, preventing data entry outside the specified range.